momocloud/bgp_hijacking_effectiveness/database/README.md

 # About data format stored into database

-## Before we use it

-We use [MongoDB](https://www.mongodb.com/) to store the data (ribs and updates).
-Community edition 5.0 is used in this project.
-You can try the offical guide [here](https://www.mongodb.com/docs/manual/administration/install-community/) to install it.
+## How to config the environment

+Because in this project we need to use [PyBGPStream](https://bgpstream.caida.org/docs/install/pybgpstream) to get data from BGPStream, we have to run python files in Linux environment since PyBGPStream can be only run in Linux.
+Besides, we use [MongoDB (community edition 5.0)](https://www.mongodb.com/) to store the data (ribs and updates).
+So basicly, we need a Linux environment running Python (>3.7) and connectable MongoDB environment.

+Right now we have two ways to config it.
+One way is to run all in one Linux environment like a virtual machine.
+The other way is to run MongoDB in Windows and run Python in [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/).

+### Run all in Linux environment

+For MongoDB, you can try the [offical guide](https://www.mongodb.com/docs/manual/administration/install-on-linux/) to install it for your distribution.

 After installing it, start mongod before running the scripts.
 For we are using Ubuntu 20Lts, mongod can be started by running such command.